Paradigms in social science, a beginner’s guide to positivism, interpretivism and critical realism

 I hope this blog post has shed some light on the often murky waters of paradigms in research.
 If you have any questions or thoughts, drop them in the comments below.
 Remember, we're all in this together on the journey of knowledge discovery!

-If this blog post helped, you’ll love my 1-hour express course, Paradigms for Beginners.
+You’ll love my 1-hour express course, Paradigms for Beginners.

 In just 60 minutes, you'll gain the confidence to talk and write about key paradigms like positivism, post-positivism, interpretivism, critical realism, and pragmatism.
 By the end, you’ll not only understand where your research fits paradigmatically, but you'll also feel more confident in tackling philosophical concepts that may have felt overwhelming before.